Psychoanalysis: Cost and length of treatment

-The psychoanalyst uses various methods to help the patient become more self-aware, insightful and uncover the meanings of symptoms.
-Firstly, the psychoanalyst attempts to develop a safe and confidential atmosphere where the patient can report feelings, thoughts and fantasies.
+The psychoanalyst uses various methods to help the patient become more self-aware, develop insight, and uncover the meanings of symptoms.
+Firstly, the psychoanalyst attempts to develop a safe and confidential atmosphere where the patient can freely report feelings, thoughts, and fantasies.
 Analysands (as people in analysis are called) are asked to report whatever comes to mind without fear of reprisal.
 Freud called this the "fundamental rule".
-Analysands are asked to talk about their lives, including their early life, current life and hopes and aspirations for the future.
-They are encouraged to report their fantasies, "flash thoughts" and dreams.
+Analysands are asked to talk about their lives, including their early life, current life, and hopes and aspirations for the future.
+They are encouraged to report their fantasies, "flash thoughts", and dreams.
 In fact, Freud believed that dreams were, "the royal road to the unconscious"; he devoted an entire volume to the interpretation of dreams.
-Freud had his patients lie on a couch in a dimly lit room and would sit out of sight, usually directly behind them, as to not influence the patient's thoughts by his gestures or expressions.
+Freud had his patients lie on a couch in a dimly lit room and would sit out of sight, usually directly behind them, so as to not influence the patient's thoughts by his gestures or expressions.

-The psychoanalyst's task, in collaboration with the analysand, is to help deepen the analysand's understanding of those factors, outside of his awareness, that drive his behaviors.
-In the safe environment psychoanalysis offers, the analysand becomes attached to the analyst and pretty soon, he begins to experience the same conflicts with his analyst that he experiences with key figures in his life, such as his parents, his boss, his significant other, etc. It is the psychoanalyst's role to point out these conflicts and to interpret them.
+The psychoanalyst's task, in collaboration with the analysand, is to help deepen the analysand's understanding of unconscious factors that drive their behaviors.
+In the safe environment psychoanalysis offers, the analysand becomes attached to the analyst and begins to experience the same conflicts with the analyst that they experience with key figures in their life, such as parents, their boss, their significant other, etc. It is the psychoanalyst's role to point out these conflicts and to interpret them.
 The transferring of these internal conflicts onto the analyst is called "transference".

 Many studies have also been done on briefer "dynamic" treatments; these are more expedient to measure and shed light on the therapeutic process to some extent.
-Brief Relational Therapy (BRT), Brief Psychodynamic Therapy (BPT), and Time-Limited Dynamic Therapy (TLDP) limit treatment to 20–30 sessions.
-On average, classical analysis may last 5.7 years, but for phobias and depressions uncomplicated by ego deficits or object relations deficits, analysis may run for a shorter period of time.
+Brief Relational Therapy (BRT), Brief Psychodynamic Therapy (BPT), and Time-Limited Dynamic Therapy (TLDP) limit treatment to 20–40 sessions.
+On average, classical analysis may last 5.7 years.
 Longer analyses are indicated for those with more serious disturbances in object relations, more symptoms, and more ingrained character pathology.